wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/SdsStreamExtra.md

 ```

 **Security**
-Allowed for administrator and user accounts
+Allowed for administrator and user accounts.
 *****

 ``Update stream metadata``